-- 5. Enter the administrator password for system B and click Next. - 6.
+- Click Next. - 6.
 If you created an administrator configuration file, save the file in a location accessible to the user and to system B.

 After completing the previous procedures, the roaming server is configured.
 Registration must be complete on each roaming client before the roaming network is ready for use.